ridhwandll/ridhwandll.github.io/RidSite/content/pensieve.md

 ![Memory2](/images/mem/Mem1.png)

->A very Tragic Moment, motivation in one hand, brokie on the other. - Ridhwan
+>A very Tragic Moment, motivation in one hand, annihilation on the other. - Ridhwan

 ![Memory3](/images/mem/Mem3.png)